Seminar: Designing safe machines - risk assessment in practice

 In this 1-day seminar you will learn how to implement these requirements as efficiently and pragmatically as possible in your daily design processes.

 Without legal details - pure practical relevance!

 This seminar forms the first day of our 2-day practice seminar "Efficient CE-Marking and risk assessment of machines and plants".
 On the second day you will receive valuable background knowledge and learn how to efficiently implement the other points of the conformity assessment procedure according to the Machinery Directive (beyond risk assessment).

 Introduction and Overview

-- The important role of design engineers in CE processes.
+- The important role of designers in CE processes.

 - Introduction example: Why apparently good solutions do not always meet the legal requirements.

 - Cooperation between different departments: Mechanical engineering, control engineering, technical documentation,...

 - Security is (mostly) created in the team: Important interfaces to subcontractors and customers.

-- What standards support safe design?
+- Which standards support safe design?
 Do they have to be applied?

-- Caution when delegating construction work or risk assessments to third parties!
+- Caution when delegating design work or risk assessments to third parties!

 - Attention!
 The design must be based on the law, not (only) on customer requirements!

 Systematic risk assessment in accordance with EN ISO 12100

 - Risk assessment according to EN ISO 12100 - How to meet legal requirements as efficiently as possible!

-- What has to be considered with the "predictable misuse" everything - and what not.
+- What has to be considered in the "foreseeable misuse" - and what not.

 - Picture 1 from EN ISO 12100 as a perfect guide through the risk assessment and risk reduction.

 - Relationships between EN ISO 12100 and the control engineering standards EN ISO 13849-1 and EN ISO 13849-2.

 Technical and design requirements

 - Which technical requirements are required by law.

 - Strategies for the "inherently safe design".

 - Why protective devices (e.g. light curtains) are not always suitable to achieve the required risk reduction.

 - Calculation example for electro-sensitive protective devices (ESPEs).

 - When guards must be interlocked - when tumblers are required.